bigowash/MNIST-Convolutional-Neural-Network/README.md

 This was, once again, to be able to see what changes affected the efficiency of the code and to what extent.
 The eventual goal was to devise a method to automatically optimize the value of these parameters to optimize the analysis.

+Although this was my first try with neural networks, working with a convolutional network also allowed to work with the back propogation of fully-connected layers
+Benefints of CNN -> for large images, less nodes?
 # Implementation

 ## Set up